jjdmol/LOFAR/CEP/PyBDSM/doc/source/process_image.rst

 * For each scale (*j*), the appropriate *à trous* wavelet transformation is made (see Holschneider et al. 1989 for details).
 Additionally, the "remainder" image (called the *c_J* image) is also made.
 This image includes all emission not included in the other wavelet images.

-* Depending on the value of the ``atrous_sum`` option, fitting is done to either an image that is a sum over all scales equal to or larger than the scale under consideration (``atrous_sum = True``) or to an image of a single scale (``atrous_sum = False``).
-Fitting to the sum over all larger scales will generally result in increased signal to noise.

 * If ``atrous_bdsm = True``, an rms map and a mean map are made for each wavelet image and Gaussians are fit in the normal way.
-Gaussians can be optionally restricted to lie within islands found from the initial image.
-If a wavelet island overlaps spatially with an existing island, the two islands are merged together to form a single island.
-The wavelet Gaussians can then be included in source catalogs (see :ref:`write_catalog`).
+These wavelet Gaussians can then be included in source catalogs (see :ref:`write_catalog`).

 The options for this module are as follows: